How to prevent embarrassment in AI

 Real life is like that too.
 I’m meticulous when planning my vacations, but I didn’t consider the possibility that I’d miss my train to Rome thanks to a hospital tour sponsored by shellfish poisoning.
 True story.
 It taught college-age me never to repeat the words “I’ve thought of everything.”

-When the unexpected rears its ugly head, the best we can hope for is infrastructure to that reduces the burden of reacting effectively.
+When the unexpected rears its ugly head, the best we can hope for is infrastructure that reduces the burden of reacting effectively.
 Let’s talk about building that infrastructure for AI.

 Chatbots from hell